sirexeclp/energy-aware-computing/report/report.md

 ## Virtual Standard Hardware

+A Virtual Standard Hardware could be created.
+This would allow to compare different benchmarks conducted on different hardware platforms.
-Predict energy for different hardware platforms based on benchmarks (or prediction) on one platform $\rightarrow$ create virtual standard hardware
+It could also be used to predict energy for different hardware platforms based on benchmarks (or prediction) on one platform.

 ## Select Best Platform

-- use above to run network on best fitted hardware in a heterogeneous environment
+The work on a Virtual Standard Hardware could further be used to select and run networks on the best fitted hardware in a heterogeneous environment.

 # Bonus Plots